Lab 4: Svelte (Templating & Control Flow)

 (you will need to create a.github

-folder — note the dot — and aworkflows
+folder in your root directory — note the dot — and aworkflows

 folder inside it)svelte.config.js